 Anime & Manga

-- Benevolent example from Karin: Karin has an affinity for unhappy people, and when biting them (which INJECTS blood instead of sucking it out, hence the 'un-'), she induces a temporary state of wellbeing, overflowing energy and general happiness.
+- Benevolent example from Karin: Karin has an affinity for unhappy people, and when biting them (which injects blood instead of sucking it out, because she's an unusual kind of vampire), she induces a temporary state of wellbeing, overflowing energy and general happiness.
 From what we've seen, this effect can linger for well over a week.
 Fortunately, the rest of her family can perform Laser-Guided Amnesia, and will generally 'clean up' after her, so her 'victims' don't remember anything - they just wake up somewhere feeling really, really happy!

 - Her brother qualifies too, as while drinking blood, he also drinks stress, relaxing those he feeds on.

-- In the manga, while Karin's ability to devour unhappiness proved beneficial to some characters, its potential dark side was also shown in one incident when Karin wound up draining the unhappiness of a girl who had run away from home and gotten caught up in underage prostitution.
+- In the manga, while Karin's ability to devour unhappiness proved beneficial to some characters, its potential dark side was also shown in one incident when Karin wound up draining the unhappiness of a girl who had run away from home, gotten caught up in underage prostitution, but was about to run back home when she met Karin.

 - In Kino's Journey, Kino was born in a country where everyone is happy and content and loves their government... because they all receive a partial lobotomy in their early teens to eliminate discontent.
 The end of the Whole Episode Flashback has her escaping her knife-wielding parents' cheerful attempts to carry out her death sentence for non-compliance.

-- Happens to Luffy during the Little Garden arc of One Piece.
-Miss Goldenweek has "color traps" that induce a particular emotion in their victims.
+- One Piece: Miss Goldenweek has "color traps" that induce a particular emotion in their victims.
 Luffy is recipient of two that replicate this trope, the first of which makes him laugh uncontrollably, and the second of which makes him sit down peacefully and enjoy some tea.
 While his friends are slowly getting turned into wax statues.
 The visible strain on his face as he tries to fight it, while still saying through gritted teeth "This...tea...is...DELICIOUS!" borders on terrifying.

 - Delirium, the Anthropomorphic Personification of madness in The Sandman, once encountered a little girl who paid her a compliment.
 "So I did something to her.
 Something so that she'll always be happy.
 Always be happy forever and ever and ever."
 Different from most examples of this trope, in that Delirium did this not for ulterior motives, but because of her Blue and Orange Morality born of madness.

-- In Action Comics #900, Lex Luthor merges with a powerful Energy Being from the Phantom Zone that grants him godlike power.
+- In Action Comics #900, the finale of the "Black Ring" story arc, Lex Luthor merges with a powerful Energy Being from the Phantom Zone that grants him godlike power.
 As a demonstration of his new power, he sent a wave of pure bliss through all of creation.
 Of course, it didn't last.
 One of the conditions for keeping this new power was that it couldn't be used to do anything negative such as killing Superman and Luthor being Luthor couldn't accept that.

 - In Supergod, this is one of the creepiest aspects of Morrigan Lugus.
 In spite of being a huge bloated undead abomination, its presence biochemically forces human brains into a state of religious and sexual ecstasy, making the humans kneel before it in prayer and masturbation.
 Oh, and the same spores that have this effect on the brain also destroy the lungs - the first batches of scientists died.

 - The Flash villain Psycho-Pirate has the ability to control emotions, and he'll often use this Trope to sort out problematic people.
 When he winds up resurrecting a number of characters who died in the recent Crisis on Infinite Earths, he keeps them from being taken over by the trauma of their own deaths by saying, "Smile.
-Smile and be happy."
+Smile and be happy" which is an unusually benevolent version of his trope.

 - Ella Enchanted, like the novel it's based on, has a part where Ella (who's under a supposed blessing that makes it impossible for her to disobey an order) is ordered to be happy about her curse and goes around being terrifyingly cheerful until someone gives her another order to snap her out of it.